-Form W-2 shows an employee’s gross wages and the taxes you withheld from said wages.
-The form might also include other information, such as tip income or health savings account contributions.
+Form W-2 shows an employee’s gross wages and the taxes you withheld from those wages.
+The form might also include other information, such as tip income or health savings account (HSA) contributions.

 In addition, you must send Form W-3, Transmittal of Wage and Tax Statements, with Form W-2 to the SSA.
 Form W-3 is a summary of all Forms W-2.

 With so much to remember about Form W-2, it can be easy for details to slip your mind.
 To simplify things, we’ve rounded up some Q & A’s below to organize IRS Form W-2 details and information.

 Who receives Form W-2?

 You must create a Form W-2 for each employee you paid during the year.
 This includes employees who no longer work for your business.
 And, you must provide a standard W-2 form to any relative or family member you employ.

 Do not provide Form W-2 to any independent contractors you paid during the year.
 A contractor is not considered an employee of your business.
 Instead, you must distribute Form 1099 to any applicable contractor.